cs231n/cs231n.github.io/classification.md

 > Split your training set into training set and a validation set.
 Use validation set to tune all hyperparameters.
 At the end run a single time on the test set and report performance.

 **Cross-validation**.
 In cases where the size of your training data (and therefore also the validation data) might be small, people sometimes use a more sophisticated technique for hyperparameter tuning called **cross-validation**.
 Working with our previous example, the idea is that instead of arbitrarily picking the first 1000 datapoints to be the validation set and rest training set, you can get a better and less noisy estimate of how well a certain value of *k* works by iterating over different validation sets and averaging the performance across these.
 For example, in 5-fold cross-validation, we would split the training data into 5 equal folds, use 4 of them for training, and 1 for validation.
-We would then iterate over which fold is the validation fold, evaluate the performance, and finally average the performance across the different folds.
+We would then iterate over each fold in the validation fold, evaluate the performance, and finally average the performance across the different folds.

 <div class="fig figleft fighighlight">
   <img src="/assets/cvplot.png">